techphd/CWAScheduler/README.md

 	What is between the quotes must be put instead of the CONSTRAINT above

-	“New-Panelist”: This constraint indicates that the panel includes a panelist who is new to the conference.
+	"New-Panelist": This constraint indicates that the panel includes a panelist who is new to the conference.

-	“Paired-Panelists”: This constraint is to prevent any two panelists from appearing together twice or more in a single day.
+	"Paired-Panelists": This constraint is to prevent any two panelists from appearing together twice or more in a single day.

 	"Single-Category": This constraint is to prevent any panels having the same category from appearing at the same time.

-	“Max-Panels(MAX_NUMBER)”: This constraint is to prevent a panelist from appearing more than the MAX_NUMBER of times per day.
+	"Max-Panels(MAX_NUMBER)": This constraint is to prevent a panelist from appearing more than the MAX_NUMBER of times per day.
 MAX_NUMBER should be replaced with a number.

-	“Min-Panels()”: This filter prioritizes scheduling panelists in days they haven’t been assigned yet.
+	"Min-Panels()": This filter prioritizes scheduling panelists in days they haven’t been assigned yet.

-	“Minimum-Capacity(MINIMUM_SIZE)”: This constraint is for the panel to be scheduled at a room with at least size MINIMUM_SIZE.
+	"Minimum-Capacity(MINIMUM_SIZE)": This constraint is for the panel to be scheduled at a room with at least size MINIMUM_SIZE.
 MAX_NUMBER should be replaced with a number.

-	“Availability”: This constraint is to prevent a panel from being scheduled at a time where one or more panelists on the panel are not available.
+	"Availability": This constraint is to prevent a panel from being scheduled at a time where one or more panelists on the panel are not available.

-	“Venue(VENUE_NAME)”: This constraint is to schedule a panel at the given VENUE_NAME.
+	"Venue(VENUE_NAME)": This constraint is to schedule a panel at the given VENUE_NAME.
 VENUE_NAME must be replaced by the name of the venue, and it must be declared as a venue.

-	“Time(DAY_NUMBER;00:00)”: This constraint is to schedule a panel at the given time.
+	"Time(DAY_NUMBER;00:00)": This constraint is to schedule a panel at the given time.
 DAY_NUMBER is the number of the day for the panel to be scheduled at.